secretmtgdev/Front-End-Engineer/README.md

 12/3    Implications of HTTP2 and server-push
 12/6    When to prefetch and preload
-12/9    Reduce browser reflows, promoting an element to GPU 12/12   Browser layoug, compositing, & painting
+12/9    Reduce browser reflows, promoting an element to GPU 12/12   Browser layout, compositing, & painting
 </pre>

 ## System Design